Boomika: Plot

 With Boomika presumably gone, the group vacates the house.
 In the aftermath of the night's events - Aditi is shown to be receiving therapy for trauma, Gayathri is recuperating from her injuries, Dharman has retreated to his hometown, Siddhu has regained his ability of speech, while Gautham remains in Ooty to focus on the refurbishment project; he cautiously conducts a bhumi puja (sacred rituals), in an attempt to prevent Boomika from returning.
 Elsewhere, Sam, who is visiting Gayathri in Bengaluru, is told by the latter about the true circumstances behind Boomika's death - Boomika had committed suicide, distraught with the then-ongoing infrastructure projects - which had threatened deforestation of the surrounding forests.
 Gayathri further reveals that Ganesan was intimidated to remain silent, and that the target of the murders which occurred in the aftermath of her death, were all people related to construction-activities.
 Gayathri realizes that Boomika's actions matches the Gaia Hypothesis - just as how the Earth would "kill" anyone which threatened to destroy its ecological sanctity, Boomika had murdered the construction workers, whose activities had threatened to cause ruin to her environment.
 Realizing that Gautham may be in danger, Sam rushes back to Ooty; it is shown that she had persuaded him to continue with the project, despite the paranormal events, and that Krishna was the one who had mediated the deal between Gautham and the politician - thus resulting in his death in the car crash (the politician was also murdered a while later).

 Upon her return to Ooty, Sam is told that Gautham is about to refurbish the abandoned flat; however, she is too late to save him, as the flat's door locks Gautham inside, leaving him trapped, much to Sam's despair.
 Gautham witnesses the wall-paintings moving once again; he sees Boomika right in front of him.
 She lets out a scream, before the screen cuts to black - implying that she is about to kill Gautham.

 Production

 The film project was announced by Rathindran R. Prasad as his second directorial venture after his unreleased film project Ithu Vedhalam Sollum Kathai.
 Boomika incidentally became his first film have its official released before his first film project.
-The film was bankrolled by Karthik Subbraj under his production banner Stone Bench and Passion Films.
+The film was bankrolled by Karthik Subbaraj under his production banner Stone Bench and Passion Films.
 The principal photography of the film commenced in 2019 and the portions of the film were extensively shot in Ooty.
 The shooting of the film was completed way before the onset of the COVID-19 pandemic as the shooting of the film was wrapped up in a single schedule in Nilgiris.
 It also marked 25th film for Aishwarya Rajesh in her acting career.
 The first look poster of the film was unveiled on 19 October 2020 by actors Jayam Ravi and Tamannaah.